mathieudutour/git-sketch-plugin/docs/FAQ.md

 # FAQ

+## What exactly are the pretty diffs?
+The plugin is generating one png per artboard, independently of wether they are in the same page or not.
+Just be careful if some of your artboards have the same name (only the last one will be generated).
+Those generated images are in a hidden folder and Github will pick them up to show the changes between commits ([example](https://github.com/mathieudutour/git-sketch-plugin/pull/1/files))

 ## [Can two people work on the same file at the same time?](https://github.com/mathieudutour/git-sketch-plugin/issues/42)

 Because the sketch format is a binary, there is no way to know what has changed.
 Hence it is not possible to merge the changes made on the same file.